opsdroid/opsdroid/docs/rest-api.md

 }
 ```

-The PATCH method allows you to update a database configuration, you can also turn it off/on my setting `enabled` to `false`.
-Note that in order for the database to be updated, Opsdroid will stop all the modules and load the whole configuration again.
+The PATCH method allows you to update a database configuration.
+You can also turn it off/on by setting `enabled` to `false`.
+Note that Opsdroid will stop all the modules and load the whole configuration for the database to be updated.

 **Example Request(PATCH)**